auwsmit/clrzr/README.md

 # Colorizer

 A Vim plugin to colorize all text in the form #rgb, #rgba, #rrggbb, #rrgbbaa, rgb(...), rgba(...).

-See the comment at the beginning of the [plugin](plugin/colorizer.vim) for more options.
+Rebuild helptags with `helptags ALL`, then see `:help colorizer` for more options.

 ### True Color Support